vttc08/infra-docs/!documentation/Docker Apps/code-server.md

 ## Usage
 The app functions similarly to VSCode and mostly follows the shortcut of the desktop version.
 Such as ++ctrl+shift+p++ to open command palette.
 The app has high idle usage, try to close workspace/sign out and restart after editing, or use solutions to use on-demand.
+The app also have access to Github accounts, first clone a private repo and code-server will prompt for login for Github.
 ### Problems
 Official account sync login doesn't work, third party extensions doesn't work either, so the settings has to be done manually.
 - for basic configurations `keybindings.json` and `settings.json` contains all the theme and extension settings for a minimal viable VSCode